-- (a) 6 kiloliters per month for Category A, B, C and D consumers. - (b) The water rebate threshold will remain the same irrespective of the Category of the indigent consumer and will not be apportioned. - (c) Monthly basic charges for a 15mm water connection will be subsidized. - (d) Where there is more than one structure (backyarder), on the property, the indigent households will be allowed to apply for a further subsidy. - (e) Consumers in Old Age Homes receives 6 kl free water per qualifying Indigent resident, credited on the Old Age Home's municipal's account.
+- (a) 6 kiloliters per month for Category A, B, C and D consumers. - (b) For Saron: 15 kiloliters per month for Category A, B, C and D consumers. - (c) The water rebate threshold will remain the same irrespective of the Category of the indigent consumer and will not be apportioned. - (d) Monthly basic charges for a 15mm water connection will be subsidized. - (e) Where there is more than one structure (backyarder), on the property, the indigent households will be allowed to apply for a further subsidy.

+(f) Consumers in Old Age Homes receives 6 kl free water per qualifying Indigent resident, credited on the Old Age Home's municipal's account.